island-is/island.is/libs/judicial-system/types/README.md

 ## Running Unit Tests

-To execute the unit tests for the `judicial-system-types` library using [Jest](https://jestjs.io), run the following command:
+To run unit tests with [Jest](https://jestjs.io) for `judicial-system-types`, use:

 ```bash
 npx nx test judicial-system-types
 ```

-This command runs all the unit tests in the library and provides results, ensuring the types and utilities function as expected.
+This command executes all unit tests and reports results, ensuring the library's functionality.
 ```